What makes Morocco Gold Extra Virgin Olive Oil So Special?

 - And….POLYPHENOLS?

-It’s also thought that polyphenols contribute to keep the body being in an anti-inflammatory state.
+Studies suggest that polyphenols contribute to anti-inflammatory effects and reducing blood pressure.
 This is also associated with a lower risk of several chronic diseases.

 They also protect the olive oil from oxidative damage and contribute to its superior longevity and shelf life.
 They also affect the taste of extra virgin olive oil and give it its distinctive bitter flavour.